paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 Assert.AreEqual(expected: "2", actual: map["Two"].Value);
 Assert.IsNull(map["TryMe"].Value);
 ```
 #### Keys: Iterating Through a Map

 I designed the iteration techniques hereuse as little of the heap as possible to minimise garbage collection.
 Both mobile and VR apps suffer a busy the garbage collector.

-There is one other crucial distinguishing feature.
-By default, it returns the keys in the same order as it added them.
+By default, iteration returns the keys in the same order as the were added.
 This is valuable if they are coming from structured data such as XML or JSON.

 ##### Count: of Items in a Map

 `Count` can always tell you how many items are in the `Map`.
-It's used to check if the map is empty or in an expected size range.
-Then there is object key iteration below.

-##### Using First and Next
+##### First and Next

 Because `string` keys are the most common, they get special treatment.
 ```c#
 for (var key = map.First; key != null; key = map.Next) {
   Process(key, map[key]);
 }
 ```

-##### Using Array Indexing
+##### Array Indexing

 Object keys are even more fundamental. `Map` allows access to keys with an integer array index.